m-ringler/straights/Straights.Solver/README.md

 Straights.Solver is a pure dotnet library that solves, generates, and converts str8s puzzles.

-Straights.Solver theoretically supports grid sizes up to 64 x 64, generating large grids (greater than about 10 x 10) is computationally expensive and may take very long, however.
+Straights.Solver theoretically supports grid sizes up to 64 x 64.
+Generating large grids (greater than about 10 x 10) is computationally expensive and may take very long, however.

 ## Usage